 DISCLAIMER: Several MAD-X commands such as ELIGN, EFCOMP won't directly work on sequences produced by MAKETHIN.
 In order to use such commands on a thin sequence, it is advisable to save the sequence on a file, and then re-load it.
+Also note that after MAKETHIN you will have to do a USE command.

-23.1 MAKETHIN
+24.1 MAKETHIN